rubik/pkgtools/docs/index.rst

 Welcome to pkgtools's documentation!
 ====================================

 pkgtools is a Python library that offers some tools to work with Python Packages.
-It includes two packages:
+It includes two modules:

     * :mod:`pkgtools.pypi`: a simple yet powerful interface to `PyPI <http://pypi.python.org/pypi>`_ (Python Package Index)
     * :mod:`pkgtools.pkg`: some package utilities, like metadata reading